fjcoding/AT-BC-LAT-01/stories/us3.md

 }
 ```

 How did this happen? lets imagine that example below represents the scene five scenes, initial scene shows scenario with actors without any actions run.
-Second scene executes the first round of actions (the example only shows "0" for axis Y):
+Second scene executes the first round of actions (the example only shows "0" for axis Y).
+Notice that weapon's yScope is 0, so bullet movement never changes for Y axis:

 Scene 1, initial scene, no actions executed, Marco in (0,0) position and RAS1 in (5,0) position